Epitaxy: Vapor-phase

 where (g) and (s) represent gas and solid phases, respectively.
 This reaction is reversible, and the growth rate depends strongly upon the proportion of the two source gases.
 Growth rates above 2 micrometres per minute produce polycrystalline silicon, and negative growth rates (etching) may occur if too much hydrogen chloride byproduct is present.
-(In fact, hydrogen chloride may be added intentionally to etch the wafer.)
+(Hydrogen chloride may be intentionally added to etch the wafer.)
 An additional etching reaction competes with the deposition reaction: